 Sudoku Solver

-“Sudoku Solver is the quintessential backtracking problem—it represents the transition from simple recursion to a multi-constraint search problem where every choice prunes a massive branch of the state space.”
+“Sudoku Solver is the quintessential backtracking problem, it represents the transition from simple recursion to a multi-constraint search problem where every choice prunes a massive branch of the state space.”

 1. Introduction: The Complexity of the Grid

 Sudoku is more than just a pastime in the Sunday newspaper.
 In computer science, it is a canonical example of a Constraint Satisfaction Problem (CSP).
+It is essentially a graph coloring problem on a graph with 81 nodes (cells) and a very specific set of edges (constraints).

 At a glance, a 9x9 grid seems small.
-However, if you were to try filling an empty board with every possible digit combination, you would be dealing with 9^{81} possibilities—a number larger than the estimated number of atoms in the observable universe.
+However, if you were to try filling an empty board with every possible digit combination, you would be dealing with 9^{81} possibilities, a number larger than the estimated number of atoms in the observable universe.

 Solving Sudoku efficiently is about Pruned Search.
 It is about making a move, checking if it satisfies a set of local and global constraints, and immediately “backtracking” if it leads to a dead end.
-We explore the algorithms that power modern solvers, from basic recursion to bitmasking and the legendary “Dancing Links.”
+In this deep dive, we will move from a basic recursive solution to a highly optimized bitmask solver, and finally discuss Dancing Links (DLX), the algorithm used by competitive solvers.

 2. The Problem Statement